-A stop in London may not be the fastest way to get back to Uzes, France; but it’s definitely a fun way.
-With no real schedule, except to meet traveling friends heading to visit in Uzes in early May, my return to France was left pretty much to my whims.
+A stop in London may not be the fastest way to return to Uzès, France, but it’s definitely fun.
+With no actual schedule except to meet traveling friends heading to visit Uzès in early May, my return to France was left pretty much to my whims.

 “So what else is new?” you ask.

-There are several routes I contemplated for my return to France — through Barcelona, Paris, London — or perhaps, take a cruise.
+I contemplated several routes for my return to France — through Barcelona, Paris, London — or perhaps, take a cruise.
 My son suggested a ship might be fun if I wanted to take the extra time.
 When checking out the various fares, it was surprising that I could easily fly to London and stay a few days for the cost of any other alternative.
 So who’s to argue with that?

 My last trip to London was for the wedding of William and Kate.
-Yes, I was one of the several million other crazy Anglophiles there for the festivities.
-Truly a time and place that will always be remembered, the whole royal affair was straight out of a fairy tale.
+Yes, I was among several million other crazy Anglophiles there for the festivities.
+It is truly a time and place that will always be remembered; the royal affair was straight out of a fairy tale.

 Meeting new friends along the way

-By now you know that making new friends is the highlight of my travels and adventures.
-The flight from Atlanta, Georgia to London was no exception.
-While the relatively quick trip from Atlanta to Toronto was uneventful, fortunately, the long leg of the journey — from Toronto to London — was more fun than I could have expected.
+By now, you know that making new friends is the highlight of my travels and adventures.
+The flight from Atlanta, Georgia, to London was no exception.
+While the relatively quick trip from Atlanta to Toronto was uneventful, fortunately, the journey’s long leg- from Toronto to London- was more fun than I could have expected.

 At first sight, my middle seat in the crowded plane looked like torture.
-I hoped the young girl sitting in the window seat would trade places with me so that she could sit by her traveling companion occupying the aisle seat.
+I hoped the young girl sitting in the window seat would trade places with me to sit by her traveling companion occupying the aisle seat.
 It wasn’t to be.
-The young lady from Montreal who had just turned fifteen years old that day stood her ground.
-Snuggled next to her and the eighty-five year old French grandmother who lives in Toronto, I was entertained all the way.
+The young lady from Montreal, who had just turned fifteen that day, stood her ground.
+Snuggled next to her and the eighty-five-year-old French grandmother living in Toronto, I was entertained.

 The grandmother is the person I want to be when I’m eighty-five.
-From helping her stand with her bare feet on a seat to rummage through the overhead compartment, to watching her perform her calisthenics in the aisles during the night, I was in awe.
-Surely she was not being truthful about her age.
+From helping her stand with her bare feet on a seat to rummage through the overhead compartment to watching her perform her calisthenics in the aisles during the night, I was in awe.
+Indeed she was not being truthful about her age.

-When we “deplaned” and I was struggling up the airport ramp, she sped by me at warp speed.
+When we “deplaned” and I struggled up the airport ramp, she sped by me at warp speed.
 And guess what?
 The little lady travels with a backpack!

 Where to stay in London?

-My “go to place” for travel accommodations is AIRBNB.
+My “go-to place” for travel accommodations is AIRBNB.
 I haven’t been disappointed yet.
 The flat in London is no exception.
 Not only was it in a perfect location — in South Kensington, close to museums and shopping — it was so much fun.
-Gabrielle, the owner’s daughter who manages the house, is young, adorable, and very accommodating.
+Gabrielle, the owner’s daughter who manages the house, is young, adorable, and accommodating.

 Yes, there was a “Deborah” moment while in London.
 I booked the flat for one night less than needed.
 Gabrielle discovered the mistake just as I had taken off to shop along Kings Road.
 She sent a text message to tell me the bad news.
-Fortunately I checked my phone just in time to rush back to the flat.
+Fortunately, I checked my phone just before returning to the flat.
 I had exactly fifteen minutes to pack my stuff and get out of the way for the next guest.
-By the time I was back at the flat, Gabrielle had found a hotel room for me nearby.
-She and her boyfriend even helped me carry my bags up the street to check in the hotel.
+When I was back at the flat, Gabrielle had found a hotel room for me nearby.
+She and her boyfriend even helped me carry my bags up the street to check in at the hotel.

 The fickle finger of fate was foiled again.
 In fact, it gets better.
-The nice gentlemen who was taking my room at the flat for the night walked up the street with us … and invited me to join him for a lovely dinner.
+The lovely gentleman taking my room at the flat for the night walked up the street with us … and invited me to join him for a lovely dinner.

 London for Foodies

-During the three days I was in London, I managed to check all my “hunger” boxes.
+During the three days, I was in London, I checked all my “hunger” boxes.
 I was set on enjoying “local” cuisine.
 Even some old favorites.

 No 5-star restaurants for this travel bug.
-Just good food at a good price.
+Just good food at a reasonable price.
 Check out these old and new favorites.
-(Where the restaurant’s name appears in the text, click on the link to view their website.)
+(Where the restaurant’s name appears in the text, click the link to view their website.)

 London is one of the best places in the world for good Indian food.
-I started craving it as soon as flight arrangement were made.
-Gabrielle’s flat in Kensington was close to where I used to stay on work trips,.
-Noor Jahan, was just down the street, just off Brompton Road.
+I started craving it as soon as flight arrangements were made.
+Gabrielle’s flat in Kensington was close to where I used to stay on work trips.
+The restaurant was just down the street, just off Brompton Road.

-Noor Jahan’s menu is wide and interesting.
-Aside from the best naan I’ve ever tasted, I was anxious to dig into another meal of really good Indian food.
+The menu was broad and exciting.
+Aside from the best naan I’ve ever tasted, I was anxious to dig into another meal of delicious Indian food.

-The generous serving of chicken cooked in fresh herbs, almonds and raisins, then mixed with basmati rice and lightly fried in ghee, was served with spicy mixed vegetable curry.
+The generous serving of chicken cooked in fresh herbs, almonds, and raisins, then mixed with basmati rice and lightly fried in ghee, was served with spicy mixed vegetable curry.
 Not too hot .. just right.
-After a favorite Indian dessert — pistachio kulfi — which they prepare to perfection, I was stuffed.
+After a favorite Indian dessert — pistachio kulfi — which they prepare perfectly, I was stuffed.

-Let me repeat, I am a committed “Anglophile”.
-That is, I love anything that has to do with the Royal Family.
+Let me repeat, I am a committed “Anglophile.”
+That is, I love anything related to the Royal Family.
 Every visit to London has to include a stop at Buckingham Palace or some other royal site.
 This time Kensington Palace and The Orangery topped my list.